Xmaster6y/wgenpatex/README.md

 ## Goal of this fork

 This fork implements the algorithm 1 bis from the paper https://arxiv.org/abs/2007.03408.
-This algorithm consists in recovering data on an image.
+This algorithm consists in recovering lost data of an image.
 To illustrate it, I followed the example of the article by chosing to do inpaiting on an image (demo_texture_1_patched.png).

+In addition to the previous file a presentation highlighting the key points of the article is provided.

 ## Edited from original Readme